 Weight: 460g | Dimensions: 229.8 x 159.8 x 8mm | OS: Android 7.0 Nougat | Screen size: 9.6-inch | Resolution: 800 x 1280 pixels | CPU: Snapdragon 425 | RAM: 2/3GB | Storage: 16GB/32GB | Battery: 4,800mAh | Rear camera: 5MP | Front camera: 2MP

-It runs on Android 7.0 Nougat with the company’s own UI on the top.
+It runs on Android 7.0 Nougat with the company’s EMUI 5.1 on top.
 Considering the price, the tablet offers decent performance and good battery life.

 Who should buy: Those looking for a sleek build and easy usability.
-It retails for Rs 13,999 on Amazon.
+It is available starting at Rs 11,999 on Flipkart.

-Who should not buy: Those who want the option to expand their storage options.
+Who should not buy: Those who want the option to expand the storage.

 iBall Slide Elan 4G2